waldirio/rho/doc/command_syntax_usage.rst

 - ``virt-what.type`` - What type of virtualization a system is running

-The output can then be configured to contain any combination of these fields by using the ``--facts`` argument.
+The output can then be configured to contain any combination of these fields by using the ``--facts`` option.
 The following is the format rho understands for all the facts.
 Some or all of these facts can be requested by either as a CLI list i.e. ``--facts <fact_1> <fact_2>`` etc or by passing in a file with a new fact on every line in the format as follows.
 A value of 'default' will get all the information listed above.